napi-rs/website/docs/concepts/function.md

 }
 ```

 The most important thing you should keep in mind is **_NAPI-RS fn can not take every kind of type in Rust_**.
-Here is a table to illustrate how JavaScript types map with Rust types when they are `fn` arguments and return type:
+Here is a table to illustrate how JavaScript types map to Rust types when they are `fn` arguments and return types:

 ## Arguments